HSF/prmon/README.md

 When invoked with `-h` or `--help` usage information is printed, as well as a list of all available monitoring components.

+### Fast Memory Monitoring

+When invoked with `--fast-memmon` `prmon` uses the `smaps_rollup` files that contain pre-summed memory information for each monitored process.
+This is a faster approach compared to the default behavior, where `prmon` aggregates the results itself by going over each of the monitored processes' mappings one by one.

+If the current kernel doesn't support `smaps_rollup` then the default approach is used.
+Users should also note that fast memory monitoring might not contain all metrics that the default approach supports, e.g., `vmem`.
+In that case, the missing metric will be omitted in the output.
+If any of these issues are encountered, a relevant message is printed to notify the user.

 ### Environment Variables

 The `PRMON_DISABLE_MONITOR` environment variable can be used to specify a comma